cryobry/installjrmc/README.md

 ### services

 When installing systemd services it is important to execute `installJRMC` as the user you wish to run the services.
 Typically this is your normal user account but for some server installations it may be necessary to execute the script as root.
-If so, use `--service-user root` to override sanity checks.
+If so, use `--service-user root` to override safety checks.

 ```text
 jriver-mediaserver